microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

   * Azure DevOps Organization
   * Permissions to your Organization's Azure DevOps account
   * An Azure Active Directory Application with a *Global administrator role* permission in your Organization's Tenant.
 This role is granted the right to create service principals.

-    * If this is not allowed by your organization, these steps will need to be completed by someone within your organization with elevated permissions.
+> NOTE: If this is not allowed by your organization tenant, these steps will need to be completed by someone within your organization with elevated permissions.

   * Azure CLI
     * [Get started with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest)
   * Azure DevOps CLI extension